Victim Service Unit

 775-784-8090 or 1-800-992-5757

-24/7/365 availability for help, support, information and referral assistance to community resources.
+24/7/365 availability for help, support, information, and referral assistance to community resources.

-Highly trained volunteer advocates are available 24 hours a day, 7 days a week.
+Highly-trained volunteer advocates are available 24 hours a day, 7 days a week.

-CPS has sufficient, highly-trained staff to respond immediately to every report of suspected abuse or neglect, and who have access to the resources needed to ensure the protection of children who are at risk.
+CPS has sufficient, highly-trained staff to respond immediately to every report of suspected abuse or neglect, and who has access to the resources needed to ensure the protection of children who are at risk.